- Learning the meaning of words in a generalized manner

 Overall the app is quite simple to use and the developer has created quite a few YouTube videos to support the app and for learning how to use it.

 The app has two game features for learning; Free Play or Find the Word.
-The settings may be adjusted to show the symbol (picture) and word or word only.
-In addition the speech output can be turned on/off as well as voice selection.
+The settings may be adjusted to show the symbol (picture) and a word or word only.
+In addition, the speech output can be turned on/off as well as voice selection.

 In Free Play the user just taps a word on the board to hear the word and then view a short video clip.
 If multiple videos (up to four) are added then each time the word is tapped a video will randomly be displayed.